HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a data-wrangler, I want to be able to succinctly enter the metadata I receive from the data contributor and have a clear understanding of what I need to do to ensure correct processing.

-As a schema dev, I want to ensure we are capturing and requiring, the metadata from a contributor to ensuring the pipelines can run appropriately.
+As a schema developer, I want to ensure we are capturing and requiring, the metadata from a contributor to ensuring the pipelines can run appropriately.

 As a member of the pipelines team, I want to ensure that the pipelines process the correct datasets and I can easily access the metadata required to trigger the pipelines.

 As a data consumer, I want to be able to find all data files that need to be processed together so that I can run my own data processing pipeline.

 As a data consumer, I want to be confident that the HCA DCP has correctly processed all data files that belong together so that I know the matrices I receive have been generated correctly.

+**TODO: Expand with more cases**

 ## Scientific "guardrails" [optional]